-While many of the fees charged by the customer’s bank can be straight forward, the way these fees are presented to merchants can vary.
-Understanding the various fees and how they are billed to the merchant can be the difference between a fair agreement or an expensive mistake.
-The most common fees charged during a transaction include:
+While many fees charged by the customer’s card issuing bank can be straightforward, how these fees are presented to merchants can vary.
+Understanding the various fees and how they are billed to the merchant can be the difference between a fair agreement and an expensive mistake.
+The most common fees charged during a transaction include the following:

 - Discount Fees:

-Taken out of every settlement, the discount is the percentage during the transaction.
-These fees are determined by a combination of the fees charged by the customer bank and payment processor.
-For credit cards and debit cards, pricing models based on a number of factors can affect these rates.
-Similar to the payment card industry, a check can incur anything from a set transaction fee to a discount fee attached to the transaction fee.
+Taken out of every settlement, the discount is the percentage of revenue taken during the transaction.
+These fees are determined by a combination of the transaction fees charged by the customer’s issuer bank and payment processor.
+For credit cards and debit cards, pricing models based on several factors can affect these rates.
+Similar to the payment card industry, a check being processed through a bank can incur transaction fees and discount fees as a percentage of the total transaction revenue.

 - Transaction Fees:

-The first swipe of the customer’s payment card incurs an authorization fee and has a fee for the issuing banks, while additional transactions, such as settlements, will be charged as a separate transaction fee.
-High volume businesses that are charging high numbers of cards daily will want to verify the prices of these fees.
-Many times processors will charge only an authorization fee as a way to reduce costs for the merchants.
+The first swipe of the customer’s bank card incurs an authorization fee and has a fee for the issuing banks, while additional transactions, such as settlements, will be charged as a separate fee.
+High-volume businesses with high numbers of card transactions daily will want to verify the prices of these fees.
+Payment processors often charge only an authorization fee to reduce costs for the merchants.

 - Statement Fees:

-A monthly account fee is usually billed to open accounts by the payment processor or merchant acquirer.
-Monthly minimum fees may also be required of low volume businesses if they do not reach a certain monthly threshold for fees.
+The payment processor or merchant acquirer bank is usually billed a monthly fee to keep their account open.
+Low-volume businesses may also require monthly minimum fees if they do not reach a certain monthly fee threshold.
 Merchants will want to check all monthly fees as it is common practice to waive statement fees and move the fee under another category.

 - Gateway Fees:

-Charged to online merchant account and virtual terminal merchants using a processor’s payment gateway.
-Most payment service providers charge a separate fee for using the gateway though some will incorporate fees into other charges.
-Payment gateways will usually include transaction and monthly fees plus additional fees for any add on services used by the merchant.
+Charged to online merchant accounts and virtual terminal merchants using the payment gateway of a payment processor.
+Most payment processing service providers charge a separate fee for using the gateway though some will incorporate fees into other charges.
+Payment gateways usually include transaction and monthly fees plus additional fees for any add-on payment processing services the merchant uses.

 - Other Fees: